MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ### Articles about debugging

-The following articles cover the Debugger pane and breakpoints:
+The following articles cover the **Debugger** pane and breakpoints:

 *   [Get started with debugging JavaScript in Microsoft Edge DevTools][DevtoolsGuideChromiumJavascriptIndex] - A tutorial (with screen captures), using an existing, simple project.

-*   [Use the debugger features][DevToolsJavaScriptReference] - How to use the Debugger to set breakpoints, step through code, view and modify variable values, watch JavaScript expressions, and view the call stack.
+*   [Use the debugger features][DevToolsJavaScriptReference] - How to use the debugger to set breakpoints, step through code, view and modify variable values, watch JavaScript expressions, and view the call stack.

 *   [Pause your code with breakpoints][DevToolsJavaScriptBreakpoints] - How to set basic and specialized breakpoints in the debugger.